t128n/t128n.github.io/.github/instructions/clean-code.instructions.md

 ---
-description: Guidelines for writing clean, maintainable, and human-readable code.
+description: Guidelines for writing clean, maintainable and human-readable code.
 Apply these rules when writing or reviewing code to ensure consistency and quality.
 applyTo: '**'
 ---
 # Clean Code Guidelines